 Unfortunately, it doesn’t seem to be getting any better.
-The number of women obtaining bachelor’s degrees in engineering has barely increased in over a decade, and women graduating from computer science programs has decreased since the 1990’s.
+The number of women obtaining bachelor’s degrees in engineering has barely increased in over a decade, and women graduating from computer science programs has actually decreased since the ‘90’s.

-So what can we do to empower women to pursue STEM careers?
+So what can we do to empower women to pursue careers in STEM?
 To grow and succeed in these male-dominated industries?
 And to support each other through the process?

-We’ve invited a stellar panel of successful women in STEM to share their stories, offer advice for navigating your career, discuss how women can support each other, and highlight the importance of women in STEM fields.
+Join us on October 30 at Arcadian Loft, to hear our stellar panel of successful women in STEM share their stories, offer advice for navigating your career, discuss how women can support each other, and highlight the importance of women in male-dominated fields like STEM.